rahulkalita8/Binge/CONTRIBUTING.md

 ## Need more help?

-If for any reason you have questions on the process, feel free to reach us back at [igupta@ncsu.edu](mailto:ktummur@ncsu.edu).
+If for any reason you have questions on the process, feel free to reach us back at [ktummur@ncsu.edu](mailto:ktummur@ncsu.edu).
 Github process can be very complex and we dont want to loose your valuable contributions because of that.
 We are very excited that you have visited us and you will make our project much better.

 ## References